kubernetes-sigs/cluster-api-provider-packet/README.md

    * `provider-components.yaml` - note that this file _will_ contain your secrets, specifically `PACKET_API_KEY`, to be loaded into the cluster
    * `addons.yaml` - note that this file _will_ contain your secrets, specifically `PACKET_API_KEY`, to be loaded into the cluster
 1. If desired, edit the following files:
-   * `cluster.yaml` - to change parameters or settings, including network CIDRs
+   * `cluster.yaml` - to change parameters or settings, including network CIDRs, and, if desired, your own CA certificate and key
    * `machines.yaml` - to change parameters or settings, including machine types and quantity
 1. Run `clusterctl` with the appropriate command.